Signs of Chlamydia

 Anyone can catch chlamydia when having unprotected sex.
 There is no way of telling whether or not a new sexual partner has chlamydia.
 Young people are the most at risk of contracting chlamydia, with 88% of all new cases being diagnosed in the under-25s for women and 69% among men.

 You have a higher risk of contracting chlamydia and subsequent complications if:

 - You have had multiple sexual partners in the last year (the higher the number of partners the greater the risk)

 - do not use condoms

 - have already contracted an STI

-When diagnosed at an early stage, chlamydia treatment is both swift and effective.
-However, if the infection is left untreated the following complications can occur:
+When it’s diagnosed at an early stage, chlamydia can be treated quickly and effectively.
+However, if the infection is left untreated it can cause the following complications:

 - It can cause reactive arthritis (Reiter's Syndrome)

 If you're concerned that you may be infected, it is important that you don't just wait around, but get tested right away.
-If you feel embarrassed or if STIs are something you'd rather not discuss with your GP, you can get tested quickly and discretely by ordering a chlamydia test kit from our website.
+If you feel embarrassed or if STIs are something you'd rather not discuss with your GP, you can get tested quickly and discreetly by ordering a chlamydia test kit from our website.